JorgWoehl/Vectors/README.md

 : Main color of the vector(s), specified as an RGB triplet; this overrides any color specified in `style`.
 The default is black.
 The main color is the default color for all vector parts except for the base and the tip.

 * `'ConeColor'`
-: Color of the outer cone surface, specified as an RGB triplet.
+: Color of the outer cone surface including bevel, specified as an RGB triplet.
 The default is the main color.

 * `'RimColor'`
 : Color of the rim, specified as an RGB triplet.
 The default is the cone color.